This gluten free brown butter cookie cake is loaded with M&M's and chocolate chunks that your Valentine is sure to love!

 - In another bowl, whisk together flour, baking soda, and salt.
 With mixer on low speed, slowly add flour mixture to butter and egg mixture until combined.

-- Remove bowl from mixer and stir in M&M's or chocolate chips by hand.
+- Remove bowl from mixer and stir in M&M's and chocolate chips or chunks by hand.

-- Bake at 325 for 20 minutes and no longer.
-Remove sheet pans from oven, but leave cookies on pans for about 3 minutes before transferring to a cooling rack to finish cooling.
+- Bake at 325 for 15 minutes and no longer.
+Remove from the oven and transfer to a cooling rack to cool.